 Red - Invalid object: The object failed to pass a detection quality check, such as the matching score being too low.

-On top of the table, you can see a summary of all detected objects and the detection time.
+On top of the table, you can see a summary of all detected objects, the ROI emptiness and the detection time.

 You can learn more about a specific object by clicking on an individual table row.
-For example, for object 9 below, pick point 2 was selected after testing 1 and 3, which are unpickable.
-Pick point 4 was not tested for pickability.
+For example, for object 1 below, pick point 1 was selected after testing pick point 3, which is unpickable.
+Pick point 2 was not tested for pickability.

 Below the table, there are some controls that allow filtering how much information is displayed in it.